College of Agricultural and Life Sciences

 Units

-The College of Agricultural and Life Sciences offers 43 programs through 7 academic units.
-The units are Agricultural Economics and Rural Sociology; Agricultural Education, Leadership and Communication; Animal Veterinary and Food Sciences; Entomology, Plant Pathology and Nematology, the Margaret Ritchie School of Family and Consumer Sciences; Plant Sciences; and Soil and Water Systems.
+The College of Agricultural and Life Sciences offers 68 programs through 8 academic units.
+The units are the Agricultural Economics and Rural Sociology Department; the Agricultural Education, Leadership and Communication Department; the Animal Veterinary and Food Sciences Department; the Entomology, Plant Pathology and Nematology Department; the Margaret Ritchie School of Family and Consumer Sciences; the Plant Sciences Department; the Soil and Water Systems Department; and the Water Resources Program.

 Facilities of the College